 Premiums can change once the plan is in place

 With some providers, inflation can mean that monthly payments go up.
 However, when you take out over 50 life cover with SunLife, you know exactly how much you will have to pay each month and how much the plan will pay out when you die.
 So, you can be confident there won’t be any unexpected increases to what you pay or reductions in the amount paid out.

 There’s a chance you pay in more than is paid out

 If you pay into your plan for many years, you could end up paying in more than the amount paid out when you die.
 It’s impossible to predict if this will happen simply because it will depend on how long you live.
 Equally, you may die within a few years of taking out a plan, in which case the opposite would be true.

-With SunLife’s over 50 plan, you can opt to pay a bigger premium each month over a certain number of years for the same cash sum, then stop paying altogether.
+With SunLife’s Guaranteed Over 50 Plan, you can opt to pay a bigger premium each month over a certain number of years for the same cash sum, then stop paying altogether.
 We call this our Premium Cap Option and, don’t worry, you'll still be covered for the rest of your life.

 We hope this gives you a better idea of how over 50s life cover works.
 As with any financial decision, it's important to weigh up all the risks and benefits before you do anything, so here’s a simple summary:

 5 benefits of SunLife’s Over 50s life insurance